fabioscagliola/NerdyWeirdWords/README.md

 The logo represents two brain halves—the right one flipped upside down—both resembling clouds, because this space thrives on imagination and lives in the cloud.

-I created this because I’m about to finish my first novella, and I want to share it with beta readers in a meaningful, interactive way.
+I created this because I’ve recently published my first novel, and I want to share it with beta readers in a meaningful, interactive way.
 And no existing platform felt quite right.

 ## Roadmap